Good Vibrations: Composition

-In Love's revision of the second verse, he wrote, "Softly smile, I know she must be kind / When I look in her eyes / She goes with me to a blossom world we find".
-Wilson removed the concluding words "we find" during editing.
-Love felt that while he preferred the original rhyme, ending on "blossom world" was enough to evoke the burgeoning peace movement and the euphoria of love.

-Alternative interpretations have been offered.
-Academic Larry M. Starr suggests that, while relatively conventional, the lyrics of "Good Vibrations" possess an otherworldly quality, especially in such lines as "I don't know where, but she sends me there", references to "a blossom world", and the concept of "good vibrations" themselves.
-Lorren Daro, a former acquaintance of Wilson's, wrote in a 2012 blog post that the song was "written about my wife, Lynda", explaining that because he had supplied LSD to Wilson, "Brian could not mention my name in public, or to any of them, except in 'regretting' his LSD experience."
-During a 1971 concert, Bruce Johnston introduced "Good Vibrations" as a song that "reflects these really fucked up times".

 "Good Vibrations" is a pop, rock, psychedelic, and R&B song.
-It is more frequently identified as pop rather than rock.
-Academic Lorenzo Candelaria suggested this is "possibly because it comes across relatively innocent compared with the hard-edged rock we have since come to know."
+By the mid-2010s, It was more frequently identified as pop rather than rock.
+Academic Candelaria suggests, "possibly because it comes across relatively innocent compared with the hard-edged rock we have since come to know."
 Wilson acknowledged, "It's a real funny thing—nobody ever really called 'Good Vibrations' a rock 'n' roll record.
 But it was a rock 'n' roll record.
 It really rocked."
 Biographer Jon Stebbins agreed, noting that the chorus "projects a definite 'rock and roll' energy and feel" unlike Pet Sounds.
-Wilson also described the song as "advanced rhythm and blues" and "modern, avant-garde R&B".
 In his book about Kraftwerk, Steve Tupai Francis cited "Good Vibrations" as an example among pioneering works of electronic music.
 Other genres attributed to the song include progressive pop, art pop, pop art, psychedelic rock, acid rock, psychedelic pop, and avant-pop.

 It had a lot of riff changes ... movements ...
 It was a pocket symphony—changes, changes, changes, building harmonies here, drop this voice out, this comes in, bring this echo in, put the theremin here, bring the cello up a little louder here ...
 It was the biggest production of our lives!